linhdinh1989/covid_dashboard/README.md

 This dashboard is deployed at https://ldinh.shinyapps.io/covid_dashboard/

-Code to generate dashboard is in covid_app.R
+Code to generate dashboard is in covid_app.Rmd

 Packages used:
 + Dashboard: flexdashboard, shiny